 - Milk from breastfeeding is expressed due to the active suckling action by the child.
 When the baby is asleep with the nipple in the mouth no milk is flowing into the mouth.
 With the bottle there may be no control over the flow of the milk.

 It is confirmed by many researchers that mother’s milk does not cause decay.
-This does not mean the the child will not develop tooth decay.
+But this does not mean the the child will not develop tooth decay.
 Several “outside” factors cause decay in your child.
-These are
+These external factors include

 - Formula milk and the foods that the child eats contain sugars like sucrose.
 Sucrose is a good substrate for the S.mutans to thrive and flourish in the mouth.
 This causes decay.